Philippe Boucher: Professional

 The Buffalo Sabres drafted Boucher in the first round, 13th overall, in the 1991 NHL Entry Draft.
-A year later, Boucher would begin his professional career, starting the 1992–1993 season as a defenceman for the Sabres.
-Despite some solid outings, and even a game where Boucher posted a +5 plus/minus rating, Boucher ended the season with the Rochester Americans of the American Hockey League.
-After three somewhat disappointing seasons with the Sabres, Boucher was dealt to the Los Angeles Kings during the 1994–1995 season.
+One year later, Boucher began his professional career, starting the 1992–1993 season as a defenceman for the Sabres.
+Boucher posted a +5 plus/minus rating, but ended the season with the Rochester Americans of the American Hockey League.
+Boucher was dealt to the Los Angeles Kings during the 1994–1995 season.
+In Los Angeles, he played a career-high 80 games in the 2001–2002 season.

-In Los Angeles, Boucher produced better numbers, but still proved unreliable to finish a complete 80+ game season in the NHL.
-Criticisms aimed at Boucher also claimed he was not as defensively reliable or physical as other professional defencemen his size.
-Even so, Boucher was a consistent blueliner for the Kings for eight seasons, and played a career-high 80 games in the 2001–2002 season.

 In 2002, Boucher signed as a free agent with the Dallas Stars, reuniting with the former special teams coach of the Kings, Dave Tippett.
 On November 28, 2003, late in the third period of a game against the New Jersey Devils, an errant puck hit Boucher on the left side of his face, breaking his left orbital bone.
 Boucher had surgery on December 1 to repair the bone, putting him on the injured list for weeks.
-Since the injury, Boucher has worn a visor.
+After the injury, Boucher wore a visor.

-In the 2006–07 NHL season, Boucher had a break-out year, tying the Stars' franchise record for most goals by a defenceman in a regular season, with 19 goals.
+In the 2006–07 NHL season, Boucher tied the Stars' franchise record for most goals by a defenceman in a regular season, with 19 goals.
 Boucher was selected by the NHL to play in the 55th National Hockey League All-Star Game in Dallas on January 24, 2007.
 Since Scott Niedermayer, one of two defencemen on the starting line-up chosen by the fans, was injured at the time, Western All-Star coach Barry Trotz named Boucher on the starting line-up as Niedermayer's replacement.
 During the 2008–09 season on November 16, 2008, Boucher was traded by the Stars to the Pittsburgh Penguins in return for Darryl Sydor.
 He helped the Penguins capture the Stanley Cup, his first, before announcing his retirement from the NHL on September 3, 2009.